FREQUENTLY ASKED QUESTIONS

 "I have created an account and want to start my application, I see something at the top regarding an access code.
 How do I get an access code?"

-You do not need an access code to apply to the 2016 Individual Support grant program.
-Please ignore this and simply click on the title of the application for which you want to apply and you will be directed to the application form.
+You do not need an access code to apply to either the 2019 Individual Support grant program or the 2019 Emergency Grant program.
+If you see an access code on the logon page please ignore it and simply click on the name of the grant program for which you want to apply and you will be directed to the application form.

 The Adolph & Esther Gottlieb Foundation ("the Foundation") takes the security and privacy of its website visitors and applicants extremely seriously.